superfly/docs/blueprints/staging-prod-isolation.html.md

 ## Work with multiple organizations

-It's best if you use one Fly.io account to manage all your organizations, so you can access them without logging in and out.
+It's best to use one Fly.io account to manage all your organizations, so you can access them without logging in and out.
 App names are unique across the Fly.io platform, so your staging and production apps will have different names and their own `fly.toml` files for configuration.

 ### Manage organizations in your dashboard